 ELDOA METHOD Classes

 The ELDOA exercises and Myofascial Stretches are specific techniques created by world renowned osteopath, Guy VOYER DO.
-ELDOA METHOD Classes are semi private group classes organized by certified ELDOA/MFS Instructor, Stephanie McCusker, who uses a combination of these techniques as well as other Somatraining techniques to deliver the most beneficial sessions possible.
-The ELDOA METHOD classes were founded in Los Angeles, CA and are now being offered here in Auckland, NZ.
-These Classes are not based on a formula.
-Every class is designed to respect the proper progressions and order of the techniques as taught by Dr. Voyer to ensure quality.
+ELDOA METHOD Classes are semi private group classes organized by certified ELDOA/MFS Instructor, Stephanie McCusker, who uses a combination of these techniques as well as other SomaTraining techniques to deliver the most beneficial sessions possible.
+The ELDOA METHOD Classes were founded in Los Angeles, CA and will soon be offered in Tauranga, NZ.
+These classes are not based on a formula.
+Every class is designed to respect the proper progressions and order of the techniques as taught by Guy VOYER DO to ensure quality.
 These classes will vary depending on the needs of those participating.
 There will be an intentional goal set for each designated class and will be ever changing to continually challenge each individual while encouraging their overall improvements.

 BENEFITS OF ELDOA METHOD Classes

 ELDOAs and Myofascial Stretches are very specific and complex techniques that require strong attention to form and correct progressions.
-Everyone will benefit from the effects of ELDOAs and MFS but each person is different and without proper instruction and help from a Certified ELDOA/MFS Instructor, these techniques will not be as effective.
-By attending the classes, you not only receive instruction from a certified instructor but the full hour dedicated to stretching enhances the many benefits including:
+Everyone can benefit from the effects of ELDOAs and MFS but each person is different and without proper instruction and help from a Certified ELDOA/MFS Instructor, these techniques may not be as effective.
+By attending the classes, you not only receive instruction from a certified instructor but the full hour dedicated to stretching enhances the many possible benefits including: